aws/amazon-chime-sdk-android/README.md

 meetingSession.audioVideo.chooseAudioDevice(device)
 ```

 #### Use case 5.
-Switch between camera.
+Switch cameras.

-> Note: switchCamera() is no-op if you are using custom camera capture source.
-Please refer to [custom video guide](https://github.com/aws/amazon-chime-sdk-android/blob/master/guides/custom_video.md#implementing-a-custom-video-source-and-transmitting) for more details.
+> Note: switchCamera() is a no-op if you are using a custom camera capture source.
+Please refer to the [custom video guide](https://github.com/aws/amazon-chime-sdk-android/blob/master/guides/custom_video.md#implementing-a-custom-video-source-and-transmitting) for more details.

-Switch to use front or back camera on the device, if available.
+Switch between the front or back camera on the device, if available.

 ```kotlin
 meetingSession.audioVideo.switchCamera()